gabfl/bigquery_fdw/docs/docker.md

 ## Pre-requisite

 You will need:
- - To clone bigquery_fdw on your compoter
+ - To clone bigquery_fdw on your computer
  - To [create a "Service account"](service_account.md) with the [correct permissions](service_account_permissions.md)

 ## Get started